MonoidMusician/blog/sources/computering.md

 Like how to `cd`{.bash} around directories.
 When to use `sudo`{.bash} (and when not to!).

-Of course, itʼs only ambient if you already know it …
+Of course, itʼs only ambient if you already know it&nbsp;…

 ### Realm of possibilities, space of actions you can take